fbpx

 East Carolina University masters in psychology

-East Carolina University is the second-largest constituent institution of the University of North Carolina system.
-The campus is located in Greenville, North Carolina and offers students the option of a Master’s concentration in Industrial/Organizational Psychology (45 credit hours) or a Master’s degree with a Certificate of Advanced Study (MA/CAS) in School Psychology (69 credit hours).
-Students can only be admitted to start either program for fall semester, and full-time study is required.
+East Carolina University, the second-largest constituent institution of the University of North Carolina system, is located in Greenville, North Carolina.
+The university offers students a choice between a Master’s concentration in industrial/organizational psychology (45 credit hours) and a Master’s degree with a Certificate of Advanced Study (MA/CAS) in school psychology (69 credit hours).
+Admission to either program is only available for the fall semester, and full-time study is required.

 School Overview